-What is ArkeiStealer?
+What kind of malware is ArkeiStealer?

 ArkeiStealer (also known as Arkei Stealer) is a type of malware that steals sensitive, confidential information, which cyber criminals can then use to generate revenue.
 Research shows that ArkeiStealer is capable of stealing login credentials and cryptocurrency wallet keys.

 Through accessing such information, cyber criminals can cause significant financial loss and other problems.
 Therefore, if there is a reason to suspect that ArkeiStealer is installed on the computer, remove it immediately.

 Cryptocurrency wallets store public and private keys, which can be used monitor balances, send money and perform other operations.
 ArkeiStealer can be used to steal private keys and misuse them to make fraudulent transactions.
 Unfortunately, there is no way to reclaim lost money (cryptocurrency) or reverse the transactions.

 Furthermore, this malware is capable of stealing login credentials, and therefore cyber criminals can use it to hijack email, social networking, online payment and other accounts.

 In most cases, cyber criminals use hijacked accounts to make fraudulent transactions and purchases, deceive other people into making transactions, steal identities, spread malware (such as ransomware, Trojan-type programs) and perform other malicious actions.